 Experiencing indigestion during a workout can spell disaster.
 Indigestion is caused due to many factors such as eating too fast or too much or even eating spicy, fatty or greasy foods.4

 Solution: Before your workout session, avoid foods that you can’t digest as it can lead to a stomach upset.
 Consume a balanced and a light diet that aids your fitness regime.
-If you have eaten a heavy meal even a couple of hours before
+If you have eaten a heavy meal even a couple of hours before your exercise, avoid the workout that could lead to abdominal pressure.

 |↑1||Heartburn and GERD: Overview.
 U.S. National Library of Medicine.
 2015.|